General United Way FAQ's

 An additional $1.2 million is invested in health initiatives through our campaign sharing agreement with Community Health Charities (CHC).
 Awards to health initiatives help provide access to health care services, including prevention, treatment and research.
 For more than 60 years, Community Health Charities has been connecting caring donors with the most trusted health charities working to improve health and well-being.

-How have gifts to United Way Community Investment made a difference locally?
+How have gifts to United Way of Central and Northeastern Connecticut made a difference locally?

 Some results made possible through gifts last year: